We can impose penalties if you break the rules.

 If you’re summoned to attend a court, you could be:

 - fined up to $15,650.

 If you interfere with a drone or your drone becomes a hazard to other aircraft, you can be:

 - fined up to $37,901

 - sent to jail for up to two years.

-States and territories may have extra laws and penalties that apply to drones.
+States and territories may have extra laws and penalties that apply to improper use of drones.